-Every web or mobile application has 2 parts: a front-end and a back-end.
+Every web or mobile app has 2 parts: a front-end and a back-end.
 The front-end is what the user sees and interacts with.
-It’s the app on your phone or the website you visit.
-But the front-end is only the surface.
-All the data is stored and processed on the back-end.
+The back-end is where the data gets processed and stored.

 The average salary for a back-end developer is $121,112 per year in the United States.

 Here are the courses I've created for anyone pursuing a career as a professional back-end developer.

 These are the skills that are listed in most job descriptions.
 Every back-end developer must know how to work with databases, version their code using Git, collaborate with others using GitHub and potentially ship software using Docker.